-New Relic monitoring is built around the concept of entities.
-In this doc, you'll learn how we define entities, what you can do with them, and how you can create your own entities or groupings of entities.
+New Relic observability is built around the concept of entities.
+This doc explains how we define entities, what you can do with them, and how you can create your own entities or groupings of entities.

 From a New Relic perspective, entity is purposefully a broad concept.
 An entity is anything that a) reports data to New Relic or that contains data that we have access to, and b) is something we've identified with a unique entity ID.
 For most entities, the ID is indicated by the attribute

 An entity can be any fundamental data-reporting component, like an application, a host, or a database service, but it can also refer to larger groupings of those components.
 For example, to monitor a data center, you could aggregate those hosts in New Relic to be a workload (a custom grouping of entities).
 That workload is, itself, also an entity.
 We give you the ability to create your own entities.

 Also very important is the relationships between entities.
 Our behind-the-scenes relationship-mapping helps us understand how entities are connected, how they affect each other.
 And this allows us to give you the power to configure how any data you're bringing in is related to existing entities, or how it's related to other entities.